MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 <a name="Run-Setup"></a>
 ### Run Setup

-THe download is a self-extracting executable.
+RServerSetup.exe is a self-extracting executable.
 It's not necessary to unzip it first.

 1. Double-click **RServerSetup.exe** to start the wizard.
+2. In Configure installation, you will see a list of required components that Setup installs, plus two optional components.
+Be sure to select the first one if you want to install R Server.
+    + R Server (Standalone)
+    + [Pre-trained Models](deploy-pretrained-microsoftml-models.md) used with MicrosoftML package.
-2. Accept the SQL Server license agreement for R Server, as well as the license agreement for Microsoft R Open.
+3. Accept the SQL Server license agreement for R Server, as well as the license agreement for Microsoft R Open.
+4. Optionally, change the home directory for R Server.
-3. At the end of the wizard, click **Install** to run setup.
+5. At the end of the wizard, click **Install** to run setup.

 ### Log files

 Post-installation, you can check the log files (RServerSetup_<timestamp>.log) located in the system temp directory.
-An easy way to get there is typing %temp% as a Run command or search operation in Windows.
+An easy way to get there is typing `%temp%` as a Run command or search operation in Windows.

 <a name="connect-validate"></a>
 ### Connect and validate